chriskyfung/amp-affiliately-jekyll-theme/_posts/2024-11-21-google-analytics-4.md

 2. **Configure Your Site's Settings**: Add the GA4 Measurement ID to your site's settings as described in the [Config Guide]({% post_url 2021-08-02-config-guide %}#-google-analytics).

 By following these steps, you'll be able to start tracking user interactions on your AMP pages with GA4.

+## 🌟 Registering Custom Parameter in GA4

+### 🌐 Cache vs. Non-Cache Analysis

+To gain a deeper understanding of how users interact with AMP pages served from the cache versus your own domain, you need to register the custom parameter `ampHost` in your Google Analytics 4 (GA4) property.
+Follow these steps to set it up:

+1. Go to your GA4 property in the Google Analytics dashboard.
+2. Navigate to the "Admin" section.
+3. Under the "Property" column, click on "Custom Definitions".
+4. Click on "Create Custom Dimension".
+5. Enter `ampHost` as the name and select the appropriate scope (e.g., Event).
+6. Save the custom dimension.

+By following these steps, you will have successfully registered the custom parameter `ampHost` in your GA4 property, enabling you to track where your AMP page is served.

+For more detailed instructions, you can refer to the [Google Analytics 4 documentation](https://support.google.com/analytics/answer/13707678?hl=en) and this [Stack Overflow page](https://stackoverflow.com/questions/76622349/how-is-the-configuration-of-google-analytics-4-with-amp).

 ## ✨ Supported Features